0

 Our body's natural response to the presence of a foreign invader like hepatitis C is inflammation.
 However, when this inflammation becomes chronic due to persistent exposure to the virus, it hinders cells' ability to respond efficiently to insulin signals.

 This disruption results from cellular changes induced by long-term inflammation.
-These alterations render cells less responsive or 'resistant' towards actions of insulin - leading us to what we term 'insulin resistance.'
+These alterations render cells less responsive towards actions of insulin, which leads to insulin resistance.

 Oxidative Stress: A Key Player in HCV-Induced Insulin Resistance